 "When I look someone in the eye, like really look, I feel a strong connection.
-When I look a girl in the eye and she's staring back I wanna fuck her."
+When I look a girl in the eye and she's staring back I wanna have sex with her." – Anonymous

 Did I say anonymous?
 Or is it really every man I've ever met.
 Lol.

 This may be the oldest trick in the book, taught to me gloriously by Matthew McConaughey in “Ghost of A Girlfriends Past”, but it works.
 Again, we’re playing on attention, and this time, on ego.
 If you find someone attractive, like, clearly the most attractive of the group… go up right next to him, and then talk to his friend.
 BLATANTLY flirt with him.
 Now, this could go one of two ways… he could be happy for his friend and play along, or, he will be so taken back you didn’t go for him that he will then pursue you.

 Deprived of attention, so he begins a chase of validation.

 Whether it be in person, on Snapchat, or on facetime, TEASE THEM.
 Make sure it’s about something minor.
 I’ve been told to “go back to the cows” because I live in a town with only 800 people.
 In response, I would tell him to go back to the Country Club, because he lived in a wealthy town.
 Fun stuff like that creates a kind of inside joke that brings you closer to that person.

 Teasing also includes arguing.
 You know when you like someone, but you have opposing views, so you start arguing, but it’s so hard to argue because you can't help but smile at them?
 Yeah, that’s a part of teasing.
 An argument in a fun, respectful nature can actually bring two people closer.
 It builds trust, understanding, and comfort with the other person.